 - Flour: I’ve tried a few gluten free all purpose flour blends and they all gave similar results.

-- Milk: Canned coconut milk, evaporated coconut milk, as other nut milks are great in this recipe
+- Milk: Canned coconut milk, evaporated coconut milk, as well other nut milks are great in this recipe.
+Just avoid milks that have gums listed in the ingredients.

-- Sugar: If you don’t have access to coconut sugar, you may also use maple syrup, honey, or other sweeteners with this recipe
+- Sugar: Use coconut sugar, maple syrup, honey, or other sweeteners with this recipe.

 Variations